broadinstitute/workbench-tos/datastore/README.md

 # Indexes
+Start here: https://cloud.google.com/datastore/docs/concepts/indexes for an introduction to *indexes* in Datastore.

 The [index.yaml](index.yaml) in this directory contains the indexes necessary to power the TOS-related queries.
 Since Datastore is shared for an entire Google project, please note that other applications may need other indexes; be wary of running `cleanup-indexes`.

 # Data Structure
+Start here: https://cloud.google.com/datastore/docs/concepts/entities#kinds_and_identifiers for an introduction to *kinds* in Datastore.

 The TOS function expects three Datastore kinds: `Application`, `TermsOfService`, and `TOSResponse`.
 These represent an application (ex.
 FireCloud), a Terms of Service for that application and a user's response to that Terms of Service, respectively.
 All three kinds reside in a namespace named `app`.

 All `TOSResponse` entities must have a `TermsOfService` entity as their ancestor, and all `TermsOfService` entities must have an `Application` entity as their ancestor.